No products in the cart.

 Carrot Seeds

-Hence, you can direct sow seeds from the last frost date about three weeks before the time.
-It is important to keep the soil evenly moist and plant them 1/2 inch deep and 1/3 inch apart.
+Hence, you can directly sow seeds from the last frost date about three weeks before the time.
+It is essential to keep the soil evenly moist and plant them 1/2 inch deep and 1/3 inch apart.
 You can thin them out once the seedlings reach two inches tall.

 Cucumbers

-Cucumber 🥒 grows best in mounds as it provides them enough room to the vine.
+Cucumber 🥒 grows best in mounds, providing enough room for the vine.
 When the soil warms, sow the seed directly into the ground a week after the last frost date.
 You can sow seeds one inch deep with a spacing of eight inches.

-But for mound growing, you can plant three seedlings per hill and space them 36 inches apart.
+But you can plant three seedlings per hill and space them 36 inches apart for mound growing.

 Lettuce